getpatchwork/patchwork/docs/deployment/installation.rst

 which branch is being pushed to.
 See the ``STATE_MAP`` setting in that file.

-If you are using a system other than Git, you can likely write a similar hook using ``pwclient`` to update patch state.
+If you are using a system other than Git, you can likely write a similar hook using the :doc:`APIs </api/index>` or :doc:`API clients </usage/clients>` to to update patch state.
 If you do write one, please contribute it.

 .. _deployment-cron: